Jordan Cohen

-Jordan Cohen (ג'ורדן כהן; born July 31, 1997) is an American basketball player for Maccabi Ramat Gan in the Israel Basketball Premier League, who plays the point guard position.
+Jordan Cohen (ג'ורדן כהן; born July 31, 1997) is an American-Israeli professional basketball player for Ironi Kiryat Ata of the Israeli Basketball Premier League.
+He plays the point guard position.

 Early life

 Cohen was born in Tarzana, California, and is Jewish.
 He is 6" 2" tall, and weighs 185 pounds.
 He attended Campbell Hall High School ('16) in Studio City, California.

 Maccabiah Games and college

 Cohen played basketball on Team USA in the 2017 Maccabiah Games, as the youngest player on the team.
 He averaged 6.2 points per game, as the team won the gold medal.
 He played on the team with among others Sam Singer and Travis Warech.

 He attended and played basketball for Lehigh University, where Cohen majored in Finance ('20).
 Playing for the Lehigh Mountain Hawks he averaged 9.3 points per game as a sophomore.
 He was team captain his junior and senior years.
 His senior season he averaging 14.2 points per game, and ranked sixth in the Patriot League in three-point percentage (38.1 percent).
 His junior year and senior years he was named Third-Team All-Patriot League.
 He was named to the Academic All-Patriot League team for his last three years.